camdenboren/chat-script/README.md

 Priority
 - [ ] Add tool-call or few-shot prompting to improve citation formatting
 - [x] Look into RAG-fusion for improving distance-based retrieval performance
-- [ ] Look into other splitting functions due to weirdness from book pdfs
+- [x] Look into other splitting functions due to weirdness from book pdfs
 - [ ] Add vectorstore indexing to avoid embeddings dupes
-- [ ] Improve print_state functionality (reimplement previous RunnablePassthrough approach)

 Long-term
 - [ ] Investigate routing options for settings ui
 - [ ] Move to a more customizable UI via either gradio.Interface(), gradio.Blocks(), or a different framework like streamlit or flask
 - [ ] Add button to call embeddings()
 - [ ] Add dropdown to select available Ollama LLMs
+- [ ] Improve print_state functionality (reimplement previous RunnablePassthrough approach)
-- [ ] Improve options documentation
+- [ ] Improve options and documentation
 </details>